 Most people spend approximately 80% to 90% of their time indoors.
 Therefore, indoor air quality has a large impact on health, quality of life and work efficiency.
 It is widely known, that numerous indoor air impurities are responsible for exacerbate respiratory diseases, allergies, intoxication and certain types of cancer (e.g. asbestos, radon, environmental tobacco smoke, combustion products, volatile organic compounds, polycyclic aromatic hydrocarbons biological contaminants, etc.).
 Particularly vulnerable groups are infants, children and the elderly or people already suffering from respiratory or allergic diseases.
 Indoor air quality monitoring is essential to avoid developing the above mentioned conditions.

 Formaldehyde is an important industrial chemical with multiple applications.
 A well know source of formaldehyde are pressed wood products that are often used especially in residential buildings worldwide.
-Whereas the concentration of formaldehyde is often in the low ppb range in nature, it can be one hundred times higher indoors.
+Whereas the concentration of formaldehyde is often in the single digit ppb range in nature, it can be hundred times higher indoors.